Ray Mancini: Retirement and later work

 A made-for-television movie based on Mancini's life aired in the 1980s.
 The former champion was able to keep 75 percent of his $12 million in purse money, which enabled him to pursue a broad range of interests in retirement.

 Mancini, who as of 2007 resided in Los Angeles, owns the El Campeon Cigar Company and operates two movie production companies.
 Mancini appeared in and produced a handful of films.
 He appeared in the quirky 1994 comedy The Search for One-eye Jimmy, in David Mamet's MMA film Redbelt, and in the 2000 remake Body and Soul.
 Mancini played Charlie, Frank's retired father, in Bad Frank (2017).

 Mancini produced Youngstown: Still Standing in 2010, which premiered at the 34th Cleveland International Film Festival on March 24.
 The documentary film featured his hometown friend, actor Ed O'Neill, and also included Jim Cummings, Kelly Pavlik, Jay Williams, Andrea Wood, and Mancini himself, among many other Youngstown natives and locals.
 John Chechitelli – another Youngstown native – directed and edited the 89-minute-long film.
 It recounts the history of Youngstown, Ohio, from its founding in 1797 to the present.

 Mancini has a son also named Ray who appeared in the YouTube reality series SummerBreak, in which Manicini also had a guest role.

 Mancini practices Brazilian Jiu-Jitsu and holds a purple belt in the martial art.
-And he became a fight analyst for the Fox reality series Celebrity Boxing.
+He became a fight analyst for the Fox reality series Celebrity Boxing.